vaib-dev/Courses/5-dbms/2-data-modeling.md

 # Chapter 2- Data Modeling
+Data models define how the logical structure of a database is modeled.
+Data Models are fundamental entities to introduce abstraction in a DBMS.
+Data models define how data is connected to each other and how they are processed and stored inside the system.
 ## Relational Algebra
 Relational algebra is a procedural query language.
 It gives a step by step process to obtain the result of the query.
 It uses operators to perform queries.
 ### Types of Relational operation